oVirt/ovirt-site/source/develop/infra/infrastructure.html.md

 ### oVirt Instances

 We have some oVirt instances installed and we use them for our infrastructure.
 For more information please click [here](Infrastructure oVirt Instances)

+### Documentation

+We are in the process of moving all our documentaion to be inside our git repos, and published as HTML.
+You can find the published docs at: <http://ovirt-infra-docs.readthedocs.org/en/latest/>